-Suggested Duration Activity and Description 30 minutes Learners will use a torch or the sun to form shadows with their hands and form different animals and characters and try and have their family guess what these different shadows are?
+Suggested Duration Activity and Description 30 minutes Use a torch or the sun to form shadows with your hands and form different animals and characters and try and have your family guess what these different shadows are?

-- Learners will think of a basic story that they will tell the viewers through the shadow theatre to make it easier they can adapt a section of a story that they already know.
-Learners should pick a story with not more than 2 or 3 characters: a wolf, a princess, a rabbit and props including the sun, a house, a cloud etc. - Learners can illustrate or write out the story.
+- Think of a basic story that you will tell the viewers through the shadow theatre to make it easier they can adapt a section of a story that you already know.
+Pick a story with not more than 2 or 3 characters: a wolf, a princess, a rabbit and props including the sun, a house, a cloud etc. - Illustrate or write out the story.

-- Learners will now design the main "characters and props" of shadow theatre as puppets.
-Learners will draw the main outline on paper or cardboard and colour this inside with black crayon, paint or marker - Learners will now cut out these characters or props and stick them using tape on toothpicks / chopsticks
+- Now design the main "characters and props" of shadow theatre as puppets.
+Draw the main outline on paper or cardboard and colour this inside with black crayon, paint or marker - Cut out these characters or props and stick them using tape on toothpicks / chopsticks